 According to Hindu funeral customs, the body remains at the home until it is cremated, which is usually within 24 hours after death.
-The Ashes are typically scattered at a sacred body of water or at some other place of importance to the deceased.
+The Ashes are typically scattered at a sacred body of water or some other place of importance to the deceased.

 A garland of flowers should be placed in the casket.
-During the wake. family and friends gather around the casket and ma recite hymns or Hindu funeral mantras at the end of the wake, before body is removed for cremation, many Hindus place “Pinda” (rice balls) near the casket.
+During the wake. family and friends gather around the casket and ma recite hymns or Hindu funeral mantras at the end of the wake, before the body is removed for cremation, many Hindus place “Pinda” (rice balls) near the casket.

 Prarthna sabha & Bhajan satsang

 Have a think about what you want to happen between the day that the person passed away and the tithi.
 Some people meet to sing Bhajans or keep Prarthana sabha on each day between these two events.
 Some families find it better to keep this restricted to immediate family, others include extended family, and some invite friends, neighbors, and so on.
 Hindu priest Ketul Joshi provides this service also.
 People gather and do prayer for loved one’s atma peace. and sing some bhajan also.